remotion-dev/remotion/packages/docs/docs/audio.md

 ### `pauseWhenBuffering`<AvailableFrom v="4.1.111"/>

-If set to `true` and the video is loading, the Player will enter into the [native buffering state](/docs/player/buffer-state).
+If set to `true` and the audio is buffering, the Player will enter into the [native buffering state](/docs/player/buffer-state).
 The default is `false`, but will become `true` in Remotion 5.0.

 ## See also